Are Hot Dogs Bad For You? (Shocking Study Says It Takes Years Off Life)

 But what else is important to know if there is a such thing as moderation, and that this same study states that one serving of nuts, fatty fish, and field grown fruits and vegetables may add 26 minutes to your life!

-Are Hot Dogs Bad Enough To Shorten My Life?
+Why Are Hot Dogs Bad For You?

 The Journal Nature Food released a study in which they found that consuming one hot dog may shorten one’s lifespan by 36 minutes.
-Their study included 5,853 common foods in the American diet and measured wether they prolonged life or shortened it.
+Their study included 5,853 common foods in the American diet and measured whether they prolonged life or shortened it.
 Not surprisingly, when we eat foods that nature intended us to eat (fruits, nuts, vegetables) the study showed these choices added minutes to your life.

 I don’t know about you but I may never be able to eat a hot dog again in peace.
 The fact that I may be shortening my life by 36 minutes will surely be ringing in my head.
 But I sure do like hot dogs so I knew there must be healthier alternatives I could share with you, and there are!

-How Many Hot Dogs Should You Eat?
+How Many Hot Dogs Are Safe To Eat?

 Health Digest states “Eating processed meat like a hot dog sparingly shouldn’t harm your health, but limit consumption to once or twice a month.
 Eating one every day could put you at a high risk of developing conditions like heart disease and cancer.”